 Joel Greenblatt is an American investor, hedge fund manager, and a writer.
 He started an investment company named ‘Gowtham capital’ in 1985.
 This firm has given an impressive 40% annualized return for a duration of 20 years from 1985 to 2006.

-‘The little book that beats the market’ became an instant best-seller when published and over millions of copy of this book has been sold.
+‘The little book that beats the market’ became an instant best-seller when first published in 2005 and over millions of copy of this book has been sold till now.
+Joel dedicated the book ‘The little book that beats the market’ to his children.
+The book is written in a simple story-telling format so that anyone can read and easily understand, without any previous finance or investing knowledge.

-The book focuses on a magic formula which is based on two financial ratios- Return on capital and Earnings Yield.
+The book focuses on a magic formula that is based on two financial ratios- Return on capital and Earnings Yield.

 Here, ROC is the ratio of the pre-tax operating earnings (EBIT) to tangible capital employed (Net working capital + Net fixed capital).